IGR 204: Visualization

 - Provide an overview of the state of the art and historical work in the domain.

 - Learn how to critically analyze visualizations applied to a particular data analysis task.

 This course is taught in English.

-This term we will be using Piazza for class discussion.
-The system is highly catered to getting you help fast and efficiently from classmates and from me.
+Please use the class Moodle (eCampus) discussion forum.
+The system is catered to getting you help fast and efficiently from classmates or from the instructors.
 I encourage you to post questions and discussions there.

 Grades are determined by three primary criteria:

 All work submitted is expected to be your original work.
-You may discuss your work with your fellow students, use available resources (e.g., books, articles, web pages, source code), but use these resources as inspiration only.
+Feel free to discuss your work with your fellow students, use available resources (e.g., books, articles, web pages, source code), but these resources should serve as inspiration or supporting materials only.
 Do not forget to cite any such resources appropriately.
 Failure to appropriately cite your sources may result in a grade of 0 and/or academic sanctions.